 * SeriousBusiness: Spelling bees, of course, actually to the point where it's referred to this trope by name.
 This is further discussed on the page.

 * SignificantMonogram: Dr. Larabee gives Akeelah a jump rope that has a capital D on one handle and a capital L on the other. [[spoiler: It belonged to his daughter, Denise.]]

 * SpellingBee: Naturally.

-* SpellingSong: "Respect" by ArethaFranklin makes an appearance after Akeela wins the Statewide Spelling Bee.
+* SpellingSong: "Respect" by Music/ArethaFranklin makes an appearance after Akeela wins the Statewide Spelling Bee.

 * TakeAThirdOption: Akeelah and Dylan are each hesitant to win, as it would mean the other would lose.
 So instead, [[spoiler: they both win]].